rhys-john-miller/4G_Handover_Verification/README.md

 # 4G_Handover_Verification

-This repository is a for the formal verification files of the 4G handover procedures of X2 and S1.
+This repository contains supporting files for the formal verification of 4G handover procedures X2 and S1.

+## 1) Long Version

+- LongVersion.pdf

+This pdf contains a longer version of the paper submitted.

-## X2 File Structure
+## 2) X2 File Structure

-The X2 folder contains the following proverif files:
+The X2 folder contains:

 - X2.pv
 - X2patched.pv